Address Autocomplete for eCommerce: Logistics

 Faster and More Efficient Deliveries

-Following the first part to this series Address Autocomplete for eCommerce: Better Conversion Rates, highlighting the aspects of a better UX experience for better conversion rates, we would now like to dive into the logistics element of this location intelligence solution, and the impacts it can have on a business.
+Following the first part of this series Address Autocomplete for eCommerce: Better Conversion Rates, highlighting the aspects of a better UX experience for better conversion rates, we would now like to dive into the logistics element of this address and postcode solution, and the impacts it can have on a business.

 First and foremost, businesses that do rely on logistics as part of everyday practice will quite commonly face the problem of failed deliveries.
 Reports state that this overhead can cost businesses up to an average of $230,000 with almost half of this figure being amounted to inaccurate address data.